 What you’ll pay for mechanical breakdown insurance depends on your insurer, as well as your car’s mileage.
 Mechanical breakdown insurance is almost always cheaper than an extended warranty.

 Note that unlike your normal insurance policy, your personal information is not taken into account when your insurer calculates your mechanical breakdown rate.

 Advantages of mechanical breakdown insurance over an extended warranty

-Another benefit of mechanical breakdown insurance is that there is no pressure to buy.
-Unfortunately, may car dealers put pressure on customers to buy extended warranties because it's an opportunity to make more money.
+You'll be under no pressure to buy MBI, either.
+Many car dealers put pressure on customers to buy extended warranties because it's an opportunity to make more money.
 So long as your car qualifies, it’s best to buy a cheaper and more flexible mechanical breakdown insurance policy as opposed to an extended warranty from a dealer.